marijnh/Eloquent-JavaScript/04_data.md

 // → 5
 ```

-One difference is that a string's `indexOf` can search for a string containing more than one character, whereas the corresponding array method looks only for a single element.
+One difference is that a string's `indexOf` can search for a string containing more than one character, whereas the corresponding array method looks only for a single element:

 ```
 console.log("one two three".indexOf("ee"));